 If the lender determines that the mortgage loan was eligible as delivered, the lender must document the underwriting file to reflect its decision.

-If the lender determines that the mortgage loan was not eligible as delivered, the lender must advise Fannie Mae of these findings via the Lender Self-Report Mailbox (see E-1-03, List of Contacts).
+If the lender determines that the mortgage loan was not eligible as delivered, the lender must advise Fannie Mae of these findings using the self-report functionality in Loan Quality Connect.
 For additional information, see D1-3-06, Lender Post-Closing Quality Control Reporting, Record Retention, and Audit.

 The lender’s loan file review process must include a review of any “potential red flag” messages appearing in the DU Underwriting Findings report or alerts created by sources other than DU, such as those associated with credit reports or Social Security verification systems, to ensure that all messages have been addressed and documented, and that the mortgage loan is eligible as delivered to Fannie Mae.

 As part of the lender’s loan file review process, the lender must ensure that the borrower(s)’ Social Security number on loans selected for review is consistent in all file documentation and any requirements for validation of the Social Security number were satisfied prior to closing.
 For additional information, see B2-2-01, General Borrower Eligibility Requirements.